quasarframework/quasar-ui-qcalendar/docs/src/pages/developing/getting-started.md

 | -------  | -------------- | -----------  |
 | now      | String         | YYYY-DD-MM   |

-If you do not set the `now` property it will be set to the current date (today's date).
+If you do not set the `now` property, it will be set to the current date (today's date).
 This property represents **today**, but it doesn't have to be today.

 ## Localization

 Internally, QCalendar uses the browser's `Intl.DateTimeFormat` for all localization.
 Therefore, QCalendar can only display the localization properly if it is supported by the User's browser.
 If for some reason, it is not supported, then the fallback is to use American English (`en-US`).
-If you wanted to display French Canadian, then you would use `fr-CA`, or Brazilian Portuguese `pt-BR`.
+If you wanted to display French Canadian, you would use `fr-CA`, or Brazilian Portuguese `pt-BR`.

 | Property | Type           | Example      |
 | -------  | -------------- | -----------  |